Omar-Mega-Byte/EcommPlaygroundTestMasters/README.md

 ## 🎉 **Enjoy Testing!** 🧑‍💻

-This framework is designed to make testing your web applications faster, easier, and more efficient.
+This framework is designed to make testing the **E-commerce Playground** web application faster, easier, and more efficient.
 We hope you love it as much as we do! 🚀

 ---